exchange-core/exchange-core/README.md

 ![Latencies HDR Histogram](hdr-histogram.png)

 Benchmark configuration:
-- Single order book.
+- Single symbol order book.
 - 3,000,000 inbound messages are distributed as follows: 9% limit + 3% market new orders, 6% cancel operations, 82% move operations.
 About 6% commands are causing trades.
 - 1,000 active user accounts.
-- In average ~1,000 limit orders in the order book, placed in ~750 different price slots.
+- In average ~1,000 limit orders are active, placed in ~750 different price slots.
-- Latency results are only for risk processing and matcing engine.
-Network interface latency, IPC, journslling are not included.
+- Latency results are only for risk processing and orders matching.
+Other stuff like network interface latency, IPC, journalling is not included.
 - Test data is not bursty, meaning constant interval between commands (0.2~8µs depending on target throughput).
-- BBO prices are not changing significantly thoghout the test, no avalanche orders.
+- BBO prices are not changing significantly throughout the test.
+No avalanche orders.
-- No coordinated omission effect.
-Processing delay is always affecting latency measurements for following messages.
+- No coordinated omission effect for latency benchmark.
+Any processing delay affects measurements for next following messages.
-- GC is triggered prior running every benchmark cycle (of 3,000,000 messages).
+- GC is triggered prior/after running every benchmark cycle (3,000,000 messages).
-- RHEL 7.5, network-latency tuned profile, dual X5690, one socket isolated and tickless, no spectre/meltdown protection.
+- RHEL 7.5, network-latency tuned profile, dual X5690 6 cores 3.47GHz, one socket isolated and tickless, spectre/meltdown protection disabled.

 ### Main features
 - HFT optimized.
 Priority is a limit-order-move operation mean latency (currently ~0.5µs).
 Cancel operation takes ~0.7µs, placing new order ~1.0µs;